Last Updated: January 9, 2018

-This article was originally published in 2015 and last updated in the fall of 2017.
+This article was originally published in 2015 and last updated in January 2018.
 When originally published, the automotive scrap market was at the lowest of lows.
 Salvage yards were going out of business left and right, the ones who buy junk cars at least.

 Things are getting better.
 So we felt the need to update this post to properly align with the market.
 And when it comes back fully we will come back and update it as well.
 So that we can keep you as best informed as possible.
 Until then We ask you that when you are calling around to places that buy cars and expecting a very high number to not get your hopes up.
 Instead, get creative.
 Find ways to make your car more valuable.
 This post highlights 5 things you should be before selling your junk car.
 You should read that next.